Machu Picchu wide angle

 When do Inca Trail permits go on sale?

 Permits for trekking the Inca Trail for any given year will go on sale in the previous October.
-(So if you're booking for any date in 2023 the permits for those dates go on sale in October 2022).
-The peak periods like May and June sell out so fast they can be gone within 24 hours of their release.
+So if you're booking for any date in 2026, the permits for those dates go on sale in October 2025.
+Peak periods like May and June sell out so fast they can be gone within 24 hours of their release.

 For the quieter months you may have more time to consider.
-Obviously, we don’t want you to miss out on your preferred date, so our advice in all cases is to think ahead and make your reservation to trek the Inca Trail for next year now.
+Obviously, we don’t want you to miss out on your preferred date though, so our advice in all cases is to think ahead and make your reservation to hike the Inca Trail next year, now!

-First, don’t panic.
+First of all, don’t panic.
 As an authorised tour operator Kandoo Adventures specialise in Inca Trail treks (and other Peru treks too).
-Get in touch with us now and we’ll do everything in our power to get you one of these precious Inca Trail permits.
-Remember: time is of the essence!

-Here’s a bit of reassurance though; we’ve been booking people onto treks to Machu Picchu for over a decade now and we’ve yet to fail to get hold of the trekking permits we need.
-We’re not saying it couldn’t happen, but if you help us to maximise your chances (I’ll tell you how in a minute) the odds of you making that once-in-a-lifetime trek are very good.
+Here’s a bit of reassurance though.
+We’ve been booking people onto Machu Picchu treks for almost two decades now.
+We’ve yet to fail getting hold of the trekking permits we need by booking as soon as they go on sale.
+We’re not saying it couldn’t happen, but if you help us to maximise your chances, the odds of you making that once-in-a-lifetime trek are very good.

 So… here’s what you have to do

-Firstly, set a date on which you’d like to do your Inca Trail trek.
-Check out our open group availability on your chosen trip to see if any of our pre-arranged dates line up with you calendar.
+Check our open group availability on your chosen Machu Picchu trip to see if any of our pre-arranged dates line up with your calendar.
 You may need to book a private trek if you are dead set on a particular date.
 Contact us if you need to arrange a private trek.

-Secondly, get your details together.
-In order to obtain an Inca Trail permit you’ll need to provide your full name, just as it appears in your passport, your passport number, your date of birth, nationality and your passport’s expiry date (your passport should be valid for a minimum period of 6 months from the date you’ll arrive in Peru).
+In order to obtain an Inca Trail hike permit you’ll need to provide us with a scanned copy of your passport.
+Your passport should be valid for a minimum period of 6 months from the date you’ll arrive in Peru.
+If you are expecting to replace your passport before your trip just let us know – it’s not a deal-breaker.

 What do I do if I can’t get an Inca Trail permit?

-Kandoo Adventures has a great track record for nabbing Inca Trail permits but it’s worth re-emphasising that the permit allocation system is essentially first come, first served.
+Kandoo Adventures has a great track record for booking Inca Trail permits but it’s worth re-emphasising that the permit allocation system is first-come, first-served.
 There are no cast iron guarantees.
 Frankly, we’ll be gutted if we can’t get you a permit, but it doesn’t mean the end of the road for an outstanding Peruvian trekking adventure.
-You have options.

 Lama during the Ausangate trek